CSS How To...

 What style will be used when there is more than one style specified for an HTML element?

-Generally speaking we can say that all the styles will "cascade" into a new "virtual" style sheet by the following rules, where number four has the highest priority:
+Generally speaking we can say that all the styles will "cascade" into a new "virtual" style sheet by the following rules, where number three has the highest priority:

 - Browser default

-- Internal style sheet (in the head section)
+- External and internal style sheets (in the head section)

 - Inline style (inside an HTML element)